JoshuaMosier/project-blog/src/posts/coin-holder.md

 </div>

 #### Interior Coins
 There are two coins on the interior of the holder, a quarter and a nickel.
 It's not possible to use the same snapfit techniques for these coins since there isn't enough space to insert them from the side.
 We still have our same problems from the transition fit from before, so I tried to come up with something more clever.
 We need something that can snugly fit coins which are slightly over and under sized.
-My approach was to design an 'arm' that by default is narrower than the coin, but can flex outwards to fit the coin.
+My approach was to design an 'arm' that by default is narrower than the coin but can flex outwards to fit the coin.
 This way the coin can be inserted from the top, and the arm will apply pressure from the side to keep the coin in place.
 <div class="flex flex-col items-center w-full">
     <img
         src="/posts/coin-holder/internal-coin.png"